From fine dining restaurants to some of the best beaches in New South Wales; Newcastle has everything you need for a weekend getaway.

 King Edward Park – Rose Garden – Bogey Hole

 If you follow the path down from the main park, you can find yourself at the Rose Garden.
-Especially in spring and summer, vibrant flowerbeds pop out from the bright green grass, and you can spend hours strolling through the small garden, perhaps stopping for a few photo-ops on the way.
+Especially in spring and summer, vibrant flower beds pop out from the bright green grass, and you can spend hours strolling through the small garden, with a few photo opportunities on the way.

 After a flowery photoshoot, it’s only a short walk down to the Bogey Hole, a swimming pool cut out of a rock platform by convicts for Mayor James Morisset between 1819-1823.
 Although it’s not an ideal spot in cold or windy weather, when the sun is shining it’s a beautiful sight.
 The area is occasionally fenced off for safety (especially around storms), but you can still get a good look without ducking through the fence and wandering down the steep steps.

 The Best Place to Stay in Newcastle, NSW:

 Located in the heart of Newcastle, Novotel Newcastle Beach is surrounded by a variety of restaurants and is just a short walk from Newcastle Beach.
 With a variety of rooms available, Novotel Newcastle Beach also features room service which is perfect for breakfast in bed, as well as a restaurant and fitness centre on site.

 Novotel Newcastle Beach | 5 King St, Newcastle NSW 2300